firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 <expression> [ AS <alias> ]
 ```

-Expressions in the `SELECT` list evaluate to a single value and produce one output column.
-The output column names are defined either by an explicit alias in the `AS` clause, or, for expressions without explicit alias, the output column name is automatically generated.
+Expressions in the `SELECT` list return a single value and generate one output column.
+You can define the column name using an explicit alias with the `AS` clause, or, for expressions without explicit alias, the output column name is automatically generated.
-The expression can reference any column from the `FROM` clause, but cannot reference other columns produced by the same `SELECT` list.
-The expressions can use scalar functions, aggregate functions, window functions or subqueries if they return single element.
+Expressions can reference any column from the `FROM` clause, but cannot reference other columns produced by the same `SELECT` list.
+The expressions can use scalar functions, aggregate functions, window functions or subqueries, as long as they return a single value.

 #### Example

+The following code retrieves the `currentscore`, `currentspeed`, and the product of `currentlevel` and `playterid` as `score_information from the `playstats` table:

 ```sql
 SELECT currentscore, currentspeed, currentlevel * playterid AS score_information FROM playstats